 Perhaps what is missed is a night out with a person you’d genuinely like to get to know.
 There’s also the energy lost in deliberating over timing and content to craft the perfect casual text.
 What used to be the exciting initial phase of getting to know someone has shifted to one of frustration, missed connections, and worry.

-“Decoding the rules of texting back is one of the growing pains that comes with using technology to connect and communicate with romantic partners.”
+“Decoding the rules of texting back is one of the growing pains that comes with using technology.”

 Yet, texting and technology don’t have to be a relational stressor and have the potential to enhance relationships when used to communicate how we feel, especially among young adults.
 How do we get there?